cedric-h/shortstories/the_commute_from_hell.md

 Right before I turned off my car, a white sedan pulled out of the gated enclosure of a nearby mechanic's.

-He stopped right outside of the enclosure and made a hostile form of eye contact with, piercing right through his open window on through my windshield.
+He stopped right outside of the enclosure and made a hostile form of eye contact with me, piercing right through his open window on through my windshield.

 He whipped out his phone and began chanting exultantly, "the fucking parking guy, RIGHT IN FRONT OF ME. right-in-fucking-front of me!"